-Dolly Morris, director of health care ministry at Sacred Heart of Mary, said the sick, the elderly and people in nursing homes are "in awe" of the time and effort parishioners take to be with them.
+Dolly Morris, director of health care ministry at Sacred Heart of Mary in Graceland Park, said the sick, elderly and people in nursing homes are "in awe" of the time and effort parishioners take to be with them.
 It's a way of helping those who can't be in church stay connected to their parish, she said.